PoorvaRane/Slingshot-Simultation/README.md

 PROJECTILE BASED GAME:

-The objective of this game is to hit the bricks 3 times each to make them disappear.
+The objective of this game is to hit the bricks 3 times each, to make them disappear.

 	Play Controls:
         'w' = Increase velocity of projectile